 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 8 SDG’s.
+We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG.

-Certification is based on the commitment to continuous improvement in sustainability in business operations by measuring and reducing your carbon footprint and engaging your stakeholders.
+Achieving the Planet Mark is based on the commitment to continuous improvement in sustainability in its business operations by measuring and reducing its carbon footprint and engaging its stakeholders.

+Homerton University Hospital Foundation Trust was the first healthcare trust to achieve Planet Mark certification.
 The Trust is taking a number of measures to meet its sustainability commitments going forward.
-These range from investigating the ability to upgrade to smart water meters and undergoing a heat gains audit to improve data quality and reporting, to committing to improvements in the WARP-IT re-use scheme and the NHS’ Single Use Plastic Reduction Pledge.
-The Trust will also continue to progress its actions to create sustainable travel for staff.
+These range from investigating the ability to upgrade to smart water meters and undergoing a heat gains audit to improve data quality and reporting, to committing to improvements in the WARP-IT re-use scheme and the NHS’ Single-Use Plastic Reduction Pledge.

-In 2009, the NHS published its first carbon strategy, becoming the first major health system in the world to do so.
-However, climate change has not become the organisation-wide strategic priority it needs to be.
-The stability of the environment is directly related to the health of the population, so hospitals and trusts playing their part in forging a sustainable world would provide multiple direct benefits to the healthcare industry.
-As environmental health concerns rise, it is vital that healthcare learns to walk the walk on sustainability.
+In 2009, the NHS published its first carbon strategy, becoming the first major health system in the world to do so, and has worked with Low Carbon Europe to manage its impacts since 2013.
+The Trust understands that the stability of the environment is directly related to the population’s health, so hospitals and trusts playing their part in forging a sustainable world would provide multiple direct benefits to the healthcare industry.
+As environmental health concerns arise, it is vital that healthcare learns to walk the walk on sustainability.

 University Hospital NHS Foundation